AngelosTheodorakis/Data-Science-Projects/House prices/House_Prices.md

 ![](House_Prices_files/figure-markdown_github/unnamed-chunk-6-1.png)

-There are some columns with lots of missing values.We will decide later what to do with these.
-Basically,in most cases there are not missing values,but an indication that the apartment doesn’t have these amenities.
-So let’s remove these Na’s with none and explore these variables.
+There are some columns with lots of missing values.
+However, in most cases these are not missing values, but an indication that the apartment doesn’t have these amenities.
+So let’s replace these Na’s with ‘None’ and explore these variables.

-**PoolQC: Pool quality**
+**PoolQC: Pool quality** <br> This is the first variable we will examine.
+From the documentation, we observe that indeed, the ‘NA’ value in this variable means that there is no pool.
+We will also replace the values with integers from 0 to 5 as long as it is a scaling variable.<br> We will continue in a similar way with the other variables that have missing values.

 ``` r
 data$PoolQC[is.na(data$PoolQC)] <- "None"